luisgs7/bot-coin/README.md

 sudo chmod 775 run.sh
 ```

 Now just run this shell script with the command below.
-Once the script runs, you will be asked to enter the password for the database user you added to the .env file, then just wait a few seconds for the project to be ready to use.
+After the script runs, you will be prompted to enter the database user added to the .env file, then wait a few seconds for the project to be ready to use.
 ```
 ./run.sh
 ```